snyk-snippets/modern-npm-package/README.md

 An npm package for demonstration purposes using TypeScript to build for the ECMAScript Module format (i.e. ESM or ES Module).
 It can be used in Node.js and browser applications.

+> If you're reading/coming from the Snyk blog post that discusses both ESM and CommonJS go to the [v2022-2024](https://github.com/snyk-snippets/modern-npm-package/tree/v2022-2024) branch

 ## Get Started

 1. Run `npm install` in your terminal